krackalackel02/HPC-Coursework/README.md

 <!-- REPORT -->
 ## Report
 The final report for this coursework is located in the "./report/" folder.
 Furthermore it can be build using latex, if the correct packages and xelatex is installed.
+For the plots in the report to be generated run the ``myPlot.m'' from 'report/Data' MATLAB script.

 _You can view the document below:_
 [![][report badge]][report url]